Jo Brand: Political views

 Brand is a supporter of the Labour Party.
 She was still a contributor to and supporter of the party in 2012.

 Brand introduced and spoke at the celebration of Michael Foot's life at London's Lyric Theatre, Shaftesbury Avenue, on 8 November 2010.
 She is also a republican.
 In January 2012, she gave the South Shields annual lecture at Harton Technology College alongside the Member of Parliament (MP) for the town, David Miliband.

 In August 2014, Brand was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

-Brand is a supporter of the Women's Equality Party.
+Brand was a supporter of the Women's Equality Party prior to its dissolution in 2024.

 In June 2019, Brand was featured in the BBC Radio 4 comedy show Heresy, after a number of right-wing and far-right European election candidates had been doused with milkshakes during campaign walkabouts the previous month.
 Brand said, "Why bother with a milkshake when you could get some battery acid?"
-She later added: "That's just me, sorry, I'm not gonna do it, it's purely a fantasy, but I think milk shakes are pathetic, I honestly do.
-Sorry."
 The BBC later defended Brand, explaining "the jokes made on Heresy are deliberately provocative as the title implies" and that they were "not intended to be taken seriously".
 The Prime Minister at the time, Theresa May, queried whether a joke about throwing battery acid was "appropriate content" for a BBC broadcast and the BBC later announced that the remark would be edited out of any future broadcasts.
 The Metropolitan Police confirmed that it had "received an allegation of incitement to violence that was reported to the MPS on 13 June" and that they were investigating the matter.
 Appearing at an event in Henley, Oxfordshire, on the same day, the comedian was said to have apologised for making the joke, saying, "Looking back it probably was somewhat a crass and ill-judged joke that might upset people."
 It was understood that the allegation reported to the police was not made by Nigel Farage or the Brexit Party.
 Ofcom said it has received 65 complaints about the episode of Heresy.
 The police dropped the investigation two days later.
 On 29 August 2019, the BBC's Executive Complaints Unit (ECU) partially upheld complaints about the joke, saying: "Whilst the ECU recognised that the wider message from this episode is an argument for more civility in political discourse, not less, and Ms Brand's contribution is not intended to be taken as [sic] face value, the ECU felt that it went beyond what was appropriate for the show."

 In a 2018 interview, Brand recalled an incident where she was forcibly kissed by a financial trader during a charity event in Canary Wharf, commenting that she chose not to report the incident because "it would ruin the day and I was worried no one would believe me".